Quebec election: Legault forced to defend COVID-19 rules in conservative riding

 "What I find particularly irresponsible is that for the past several months, we have a premier who has profoundly divided Quebec."

 The premier, Duhaime said, divided the province with vaccine passports by creating two classes of people: the vaccinated and unvaccinated.
-The Conservative leader said Legault has also been divisive over language issues by trying to split the province's anglophones and francophones.
+The Conservative leader said Legault has also tried to split the province's anglophones and francophones -- a reference to Bill 96, the CAQ's new language law, which caps enrolment for francophones in English-language junior colleges.

 "And for him to have the nerve to talk of irresponsibility -- if he wants to talk about irresponsible people we should buy him a mirror," Duhaime said.